jordeguevara/Testing/README.md

 This will show detailed view of test coverage

-We aim to get at least <b>80%</b> coverage for features that you are working on
+We aim to get at least <b>80%</b> test coverage for features that you are working on